Best Sitting Position for Sacroiliac Joint Pain

 Why Should You Use a Sitting Wedge for SI Joint Pain?

-When you hunch over our desks, it can put pressure on your SI joints and cause you to feel pain.
-Luckily there are sitting wedges that help prevent this kind of posture with a little added support!
+When you hunch over your desks, it can put pressure on your SI joints and cause you to feel pain.
+Luckily, orthopedic sitting wedges may help prevent this kind of posture with added support!

 Benefits of Sitting Wedge Cushions: